Examples of our work include

 We provide a range of support to Amnesty International in Kenya – from assisting it to establish and restructure its presence in the country to helping with its immigration requirements to providing general employment advice.

-The Friends For Life Foundation (FFL) is a non-governmental organisation (NGO) based in Kwale County which was established in Kenya in 2013.
+The Friends for Life Foundation (FFL) is a non-governmental organisation (NGO) based in Kwale County and was established in Kenya in 2013.
 Its main objective is to give scholarships to high potential students to enable them to study at high school and university or other tertiary institutions.
-The students will then after securing employment contribute to other students school fees thus extending the Friends for Life Fraternity.
+The students will then after securing employment contribute to other students’ school fees thus extending the Friends for Life Fraternity.

 In 2015 we sponsored the first ever TEDx in an African prison.
 The Kamiti Prison event covered topics from crime and crime prevention to education, with a particularly moving speech by inmate Peter Ouko, who was convicted of murder and has spent 17 years of his life sentence in the maximum-security prison.